-Titanium reinforced coating incorporates Titanium, giving it extremely high resistance to scratches and chemicals.
-This type of coating has all benefits of top quality ceramic coating, but is many times harder.
+Titanium-reinforced coating incorporates titanium to provide extremely high resistance to scratches and chemicals.
+This type of coating has all the benefits of top-quality ceramic coating.
+Plus, it is much harder.

-The Scanpan cookware has recycled aluminum-stainless steel construction and ceramic, titanium reinforced interior surface.
-The interior coating is highly scratch resistant and allows the use of metal utensils.
-Metal layer on the bottom of the pans makes them suitable for induction stove tops.
-These pans are advertised to last a lifetime.
+Related brand: The cookware from the popular brand Scanpan has recycled aluminum-stainless steel construction and ceramic, titanium-reinforced interior surface.
+The interior coating is highly scratch resistant and allows for the use of metal utensils.
+The metal layer on the bottom makes this cookware suitable for induction stovetops.
+Plus, these pans are advertised to last a lifetime.

 Nano Ceramic Nonstick Coating

-Nano ceramic coating consists of ceramic nanoparticles, which are glued to the cookware surface with the help of a special adhesive.
-Nanoparticles-based coatings are durable, scratch resistant, extra smooth, dishwasher safe, and will not fade or peel with repeated use.
+Nanoceramic coating consists of ceramic nanoparticles, which are glued to the cookware surface by using a special adhesive.
+This coating is durable, scratch-resistant, and extra smooth.
+Plus, nano-ceramic nonstick coating is dishwasher safe, and will not fade or peel with repeated use.

 The problem is that nanotechnology is a completely new branch of science.
-It still isn’t entirely clear how the use and disposal of nanoparticles affect the environment and the human health.
+It also still isn’t entirely clear whether the use and disposal of nanoparticles affect human health and the environment.

 Diamond coating is reinforced with real shimmering diamond crystals.
-This type of ceramic coating features excellent durability and exceptional non-stick capability for easy cooking and cleaning.
+This type of coating has excellent durability and exceptional non-stick properties.

-The coating of each Swiss Diamond pan contains up to 200,000 real diamond crystals.
-Diamond particles give the coating an extra-long lifetime, superior heat conduction and outstanding nonstick release properties.
-Diamond cookware is advertised to be perfect for cooking without oil and an easy way to trim fat and calories from every meal.
+The coating of Swiss Diamond pans contains up to 200,000 real diamond crystals.
+Diamond particles give an extra-long lifetime, superior heat conduction, and outstanding nonstick release properties to their cookware.
+Diamond cookware is advertised to be perfect for cooking without oil, so you can trim down calories and fat.

 It seems that high-end ceramic-coated cookware will be worth investing in.